Objects and Order helps museums and collectors create digital exhibitions.

 Jason Taylor Chief Technology Officer

-Jason leads the technical vision at Objects and Order, building on systems expertise he developed early in his career at Encyclopedia Britannica.
-His experience designing and building content management systems for creative agencies including Blur Studio, Blind, and AlkemyX gave him deep insight into complex content workflows, the same challenges he now solves for cultural institutions.
+Jason leads the technical product vision at Objects and Order, building on systems expertise he developed early in his career at Encyclopedia Britannica.
+His experience designing campaigns and building content management systems for creative agencies and boutique design firms gave him deep insight into complex content workflows.

 If you're ready to move beyond spreadsheets and fragmented workflows, let's chat.
-We help museums and collectors organize their collections and create compelling digital content.
+We help museums and collectors publish digital exhibitions.

 Mailing Address: Objects and Order LLC 2934 1/2 Beverly Glen Circle #2OO Los Angeles, CA 9OO77